 They Don’t Have to Live There Any More

-I discovered scrapbooking in 1994.
-I learned that photos didn’t have to live in the developing envelopes, stuffed in drawers and boxes for all eternity.
-My daughter was four, so I had all those early-years photographs.
-(Although much of her baby and toddlerhood were caught only on videotape.)
-But I also had 15 years of photos from our relationship (pre- and post-marriage) prior to my daughter’s birth.
+When I first learned that photos didn’t have to live in the developing envelopes, stuffed in drawers and boxes for all eternity, it was because I had discovered scrapbooking.
+My daughter was four, so I had all those early-years photos (although much of her baby and toddlerhood were caught only on videotape).
+But I also had 15 years of photos from our courtship and early marriage prior to our daughter’s birth in 1990.

-I decided once and for all to end this problem.
-After a quick meal, I dragged all the boxes of photos into the living room and I took every envelope and loose photo out.
+I decided once and for all to put an end to this problem.
+One afternoon I dragged all the boxes of photos into the living room and I took every envelope and loose photo out.
 I then sorted them into piles by year—there were piles on the couch, on the coffee table, and on the floor.
-Of course, I ran across more photos that belonged in completed scrapbooks, but I just kept going, knowing I could deal with it later.
+Of course, I ran across more photos that belonged in already completed scrapbooks, but I just kept going, knowing I could deal with them later.

-I didn’t even consider what to do about the videotapes of Robyn’s childhood, nor my slides from the 1970s that were packed away and hadn’t been seen in years.
-It seemed a small matter.
+I organized almost 20 years of photos that day.
+I arranged them all, sans envelopes, in labeled shoeboxes, then put the shoeboxes into the larger labeled cardboard boxes.
+I didn’t even consider what to do about the videotapes of my daughter’s childhood, nor my slides from the 1970s that were packed away and hadn’t been seen in years.

 Today our collections are even more diverse.
 Not only may our collections include printed photos, home movies and slides, we also have digital photos, and they may be on SD cards, floppy disks, CDs, DVDs, or on old or current phones and computers.
-Organizing it all has become more complicated, even for photo organizers like me.
+Organizing it all has become more complicated, even for professional photo managers.